 There are jobs available to those with a bachelor’s degree but they are rarely high paying ones.
 Jobs in ornithology and environmental opportunities may not be as abundant or well-paid as those for computer software designers, but they are there and will continue to be as long as people are interested in birds and other wildlife.
 There are other jobs in natural resources.
 Full time paid positions with zoos, wildlife parks, veterinary medicine, and conservation that are exclusively devoted to birds are not common.
 You may be interested in Environmental Jobs, in general.
 See EnvironmentalScience.org , Green Careers, or Green Degrees and Careers for more info.
 Ornithology Exchange lists jobs in the field.

 Salary: There is no standard or even average starting salary for an ornithologist as few people are hired strictly as ornithologists – they are hired as teachers, professors, wildlife biologists, environmental scientists, environmental educators, ecologists, tour leaders, etc. so the salary range applies to those fields and the organization that is hiring.
 The salary also depends on the level of education one has attained.
-So one could make $5,000 a year or $100,000 a year.
+So one could make very little or do quite well.

 How did I get interested in ornithology?
 I had an excellent instructor in College.

 What is my favorite bird?
-I have none.
+I have none; I find them all fascinating.

 For specific questions , e-mail me, the ornithologist